Sometimes the old ways can be best.

 According to your prescription, glass lenses create dioptric correction for the eye by bending and directing light towards the correct area of the retina.
 This is how all corrective lenses work to aid your near, intermediate or distance vision for prescription use.

 Glass lenses are also known as mineral lenses or crown glass lenses.
 These names refer to the alkali-lime silicates they’re made from instead of the commonly used polymer-based CR39 optical lenses.

 A singular eyeglass lens may also be known as a monocle.

 No particular lens material is “best.”
 This depends on your prescription, lifestyle and budget.
 Glass is optically superior but is also prone to shattering and can be very heavy if you have a high sphere and /or high cyl prescription.

 Polycarbonate is much lighter and thinner than other lens materials but can be very expensive depending on your prescription.

-Whichever type of lens you are looking for, your lenses are made off-site by our UK based lens provider.
-This remote service keeps the prices of your lenses competitively low and lets us get on with manufacturing our spectacle and sunglasses frames.
+Their remote service keeps the prices of your lenses competitively low and lets us get on with manufacturing our spectacle and sunglasses frames.

 Hopefully you found this article useful.
 If so, please share it using the social icons below.